HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.28/HW_ch02.28.ef.md

 Quadratic Regression Model fit the data better.
 Because we can see this figure the linear model get negative wage,it doesn't make sense.
-The quadratic model fit the points for EDUC<10.
+The quadratic model fit the points for EDUC<10 well.

 **[Reviewed by Yenting 20240316.]**